jdemeulenaere/compose-driver/sample/README.md

 **This sample is very barebone and contains barely any code.** You can use it to quickly get started with any project.
 Just open this folder in your favorite AI coding tool and prompt it: *"Create a multiplatform clone of [Instagram] in the `multiplatform/` directory.
-Use your `compose-driver` skill to iterate on the app and validate that it works as expected."*
+Use your `compose-driver` skill to iterate on the app and validate that it works as expected, and to share some screenshots of the different screens as you progress."*

 ## Project Structure